StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_instance_template_file.md

 },
 ```

 After getting Synchronizations and Mappings from the shared-template into your instance-specific file, you can start looking for instance-specific blocks in the STJ export and copy them to your instance-specific template.
-You can quickly identify instance specific blocks, as their Identifier contains `instance:{{instanceId}}` segment.
+You can identify instance specific blocks, as their Identifier contains `instance:{{instanceId}}` segment.

 ### DataSources